blpalmisano/blpalmisano/README.md

 ## About Me...

 🎓 Graduate student earning my Master’s of Science in Business Analytics.
+📝 Aspiring analyst, researcher & developer.
 📊 Passionate about economic research & data science.
 🧠 Always eager to learn new technologies and improve my skills.

 ## Languages and Tools...